sebastiantoh/tp/docs/DeveloperGuide.md

 In order to ensure data cleanliness and that the inputs by the users are valid, errors are thrown at various stages if:
 - Incorrect command format is used (e.g. missing/incorrect prefixes)
-- Invalid index/values provided (e.g. non-positive and non-integer values are provided as index, non-alphanumeric character included in message, unrecognised date formats, etc.)
+- Invalid index/values provided (e.g. non-positive and non-integer values are provided as index, non-alphanumeric character included in the tag name.)

 ![The different outcomes of the program that can occur from the `tag add <args>` Command](images/TagAddActivityDiagram.png)